MadFire07/MadFire07/README.md

 # Welcome to my Github profile

-My name is Nom and I'm a software developer.
-I code mainly in Python, C++, C#, SQL and Java.
+My name is Maxime and I'm a software developer.
+I code mainly in Python, C++, C#, SQL, JavaScript and Go.

 On this profile, you will find my projects and my contributions to open source projects.
 I try to keep my projects up to date and to document them properly.